mtrpires/Advanced-Cleaning-With-Python/README.md

 ## So what are we doing anyway?

-Great question.
-I'll show you how to solve an annoying problem that might pop up anytime during your data journalism career: the data you want is apread across multiple files that **share the same structure between themselves**.
+I'll show you how to solve an annoying problem that might pop up anytime during your data journalism career: the data you want is spread across multiple files that **share the same structure between themselves**.
 This could be the case in a number of situations:

 - A government agency publishes a report every month on their website with updated information;
 - A company publishes, every quarter, reports about their financial status;